pageyboy/TuneReportViewer/README.md

 This is a C# rewrite of my TuneReportViewer application which was written in VB.Net and prior to learning about Source Control...

-The aim was to get a better grasp of C# and to provide a more modern and response UI.
+The aim was to get a better grasp of C# and to provide a more modern and responsive UI.

 # To Do